-Laptops/tablets may be used during lectures/discussions ONLY to take notes.
-Also, texting, etc. on your cell phone is not allowed, as it is distracting to your fellow students as well as the instructor.
-You are asked to keep yours on vibrate and may excuse yourself to the hallway if there is an emergency call you must take.
+Laptops/tablets may be used during lectures/discussions ONLY to take notes or to have the week's reading open.
+The instructor may ask you to put your computer away at any time if you are being distracting; failure to do so will result in a loss of participation points for the day.
+Texting, etc. on cell phones is not allowed, as it is distracting to your peers and the instructor.
+Keep your phone on silent or vibrate, and excuse yourself to the hallway if there is an emergency call you must take.
 If you are expecting such a call, please let the instructor know in advance.

-No technology use of any kind will be allowed during film or clip screenings.
-Use of technology during screenings may result in you being asked to leave and being marked as absent.
+No technology use of any kind is allowed during film or clip screenings.
+Use of technology during screenings may result in you losing participation points and/or being asked to leave and being marked as absent for the day.

-If I receive complaints about the distracting nature of your technology use or if you are not paying attention, I will no longer allow your continued use of technology in class.
+If I receive complaints about the distracting nature of your technology use from your peers or if you are not paying attention, your continued use of technology in class will not be allowed.